 Early History

 Over thousands of years, several ethnic groups have considered the current territory of Djibouti their home.
-First known occupants were small hunter-gatherer communities near the coast.
-Through this area in antiquity several empires like the Ottoman Empire, the Adal Sultanate, and the Aksumite Empire passed.
+Little hunter-gatherer settlements close to the coast were the first known residents.
+Several empires like the Adal Sultanate, the Aksumite Empire, and the Ottoman Empire passed through this ancient territory.

 French Colonization